reunanen/devday2013-predictive-analytics-hands-on/README.md

 Even though we are working with a toy example here, our aim is to provide an environment that will be useful even for some serious work in the field of predictive analytics.
 Obviously we would also like our environment to have a permissive license.
 For these reasons, the end result is bound to be somewhat involved.
 You basically have two options:

-## Using a virtual machine
+## Alternative 1: Using a virtual machine

-To get started quickly (?), you can use a *virtual machine* that we have pre-built to already contain all the necessary libraries.
+To get started quickly (?), you can use a virtual machine that we have pre-built to already contain all the necessary libraries.
 First install [VirtualBox](https://www.virtualbox.org/wiki/Downloads), and then add the machine that you can download from here (TODO).
 (The same machine in [OVF format](http://en.wikipedia.org/wiki/Open_Virtualization_Format) is available here (TODO).)

 Please note that: